rickzx98/fluid-chains/README.md

 # [Fluid-chains](https://rickzx98.github.io/fluid-chains/)

-Just a simple way to run asynchronous functions with functional programming in mind.
+A simple way to organize asynchronous Javascript functions that looks like this:

+And turn it into something like this:

 [![NPM Download Stats](https://nodei.co/npm/fluid-chains.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/fluid-chains)

 ### Getting Started

 Installing fluid-chains is easy.
-It is not a framework and we want to make it light and simple.
+We want to make it light and simple.

 ### Installing